-(A) All QRT (non-transporting) units shall respond with a minimum of one (1) person certified by the Division at the First Responder level.

-(B) All ASA providers shall respond with the minimum number and level of certified person's, as licensed by the Division.
+- (A) All QRT (non-transporting) units shall respond with a minimum of one (1) person certified at the First Responder level. - (B) All ASA providers shall respond with the minimum number and level of certified persons, as licensed by the Division.